chef/anka-buildkite-plugin/README.md

 ### `volume` (optional)

-The path to a directory, other than the current directory, you wish to mount into the Anka VM.
+The path to a directory on your Buildkite host you wish to mount into the Anka VM.
+Defaults to the current working directory.
+Mounted volume will be available within the VM at `/private/var/tmp/ankafs.0`.

 Example: `/some/directory`